How to Move Abroad (& Why It’s More Than Just Packing Your Bags)

 In certain expat hubs, like for instance Playa del Carmen in Mexico or Chiang Mai in Thailand, you can make friends easily, but you’ll lose these friends often as quickly as you get them since digital nomads leave a spot every few weeks or months.

-It’s exciting to be surrounded by a ton of new people for a few years, but it can get old and lonely to constantly say goodbye to people you might never see again.
+It’s exciting to be surrounded by lots of new people for a few years, but it can get old and lonely to constantly say goodbye to people you might never see again.

 I know people who moved to Australia just to realize they were ultimately too far from their close friends and moved back somewhere closer.